WordPress/gutenberg/packages/data/README.md

 The `@wordpress/data` module offers a more advanced and generic interface for the purposes of integrating other data systems and situations where more direct control over a data system is needed.
 In this case, a data store will need to be implemented outside of `@wordpress/data` and then plugged in via three functions:

-- `getSelectors()`: Returns an object of selector functions, pre-mapped to the store.
+- `getSelectors( context: Object )`: Returns an object of selector functions, pre-mapped to the store.
+Takes an optional `context` object (See `withSelect` above for application of this feature.)
 - `getActions()`: Returns an object of action functions, pre-mapped to the store.
 - `subscribe( listener: Function )`: Registers a function called any time the value of state changes.
    - Behaves as Redux [`subscribe`](https://redux.js.org/api-reference/store#subscribe(listener))